distributeaid/twilio-integration/README.md

 When verifying tokens, the integration will look up this URL to retrieve the public key.

+### API for generating tokens for a development environment

+This API allows you to store the private key in the environment and generate tokens using a HTTP API.

+Deploy the API:

+    npx cdk -a 'node dist/aws/cloudformation-dev-extras.js' deploy

+Configure it:

+    PRIVATE_KEY=`cat ecdsa-p256-${KEY_ID}-private.pem`
+    aws ssm put-parameter --name /${STACK_NAME:-twilio-integration-dev}-dev-extras/chat-development/privateKey --type String --value "${PRIVATE_KEY}" aws ssm put-parameter --name /${STACK_NAME:-twilio-integration-dev}-dev-extras/chat-development/keyId --type String --value ${KEY_ID}

+You can now generate token using the API provided by the stack:

+    http POST '<apiurl>/token?identity=alex&context=general,random'

 ## Continuous Integration

 This project is continuously tested using a real instance.